LTUC/amman-dotnet-401d2/Curriculum/Class19/lab/README.md

 The following actions must also be true:

-1. when accessing the Get action on `\api\ToDo`, it should output all the individual ToDos
+1. When accessing the Get action on `\api\ToDo`, it should output all the individual ToDos
-1. when accessing the Get action on `\api\ToDo\{id}`, it should output the details of the individual tToDo AND the ToDoList it is a part of.
+1. When accessing the Get action on `\api\ToDo\{id}`, it should output the details of the individual tToDo AND the ToDoList it is a part of.
-1. when accessing the Get action on `\api\ToDoList`, it should output all the ToDoLists
+1. When accessing the Get action on `\api\ToDoList`, it should output all the ToDoLists
-1. when accessing the Get action on `\api\ToDoList\{id}`, it should output the individual ToDo list AND the individual tasks associated with it
+1. When accessing the Get action on `\api\ToDoList\{id}`, it should output the individual ToDo list AND the individual tasks associated with it
 1. If you choose to delete a ToDoList, it should delete the list AND all of the associated ToDos associated

 ## Guidance

 - Starting from an **empty MVC template**, Create an API that allows a user to Create individual ToDo tasks, and put them in a ToDoList.

 - Using both of the resources below, create an API in .NET Core that conducts the standard HTTP verbs (Get,Put,Post,Delete) for a "To-Do" list.